Programs

 JUNE 11, 2025 - IN-PERSON YEAR-END PICNIC

 Please join us at the church for our year-end get together.
+We decided to bring back a buffet lunch format and thanks to our treasurer, a few games with prizes will be new.
 Bring your latest fiber project to work on while chatting with your fellow members.
-Show and Tell, donation table, installation of officers and picnic lunch are all on the schedule.
+Show and Tell, donation table, and installation of officers are all on the schedule.